-Damian Rhodes held a dream of playing in the NHL since his early childhood.
+Damian Rhodes had a dream of playing in the NHL since his early childhood.
 It started while playing "knee hockey" in his family basement with a local buddy.
 The two would scamper about on their knees, savouring that feeling of making the glorious glove save.

 From the moment that puck entered his mitt, Rhodes knew that goaltending would be his position of choice.
-He entered the rich tradition of Minnesota's youth hockey programs and progressed through the ranks to backstop for the Michigan Tech Huskies from 1987 to 1990.
+He joined the rich tradition of Minnesota's youth hockey programs and progressed through the ranks to backstop for the Michigan Tech Huskies from 1987 to 1990.
 While there, he made plenty of big saves but is perhaps best remembered for scoring a goal on January 21, 1989.

-With the Sens, he finally landed his first starting role.
+With the Sens, Rhodes finally landed his first starting role.
 Victories, however, were a bit hard to come by in the early years.
-But as Ottawa's fortune's improved, so did Rhodes' bottom line.
+But as Ottawa's fortune's improved, so to did Rhodes' bottom line.
 By the close of the 1997-98 campaign, he finally finished with a .500 record and a personal-best five shutouts.
 During the season that followed, he helped lead his team to the third-best record in the NHL.